 Healing Reads, Books That Help

 Each of the books in the award-winning, critically important Grief Diaries series are written by a collection of grief experts…the grievers themselves.
 Every book is formatted in an easy to read question & answer format.
 The questions are answered by a group of writers, all of whom have lost a close loved one.
 Hearing from 15 to 25 people allows for a broad range of perspectives on each grief question.
 Think of these books as “group therapy that fits in your purse”.
-More of the Grief Diaries series books written about other losses, loss of a parent, loss of health and others, are available here in the store on this website and at https://shop.thegrieftoolbox.com/category/store/mary-lee-robinson and Barnes & Noble stores all over, by request.
+More of the Grief Diaries series books written about other losses, loss of a parent, loss of health and others, are available here in the store on this website Click Here and at The Grief Toolbox Click Here .
+They are also available on Amazon and Barnes & Noble, and in stores by request.
 Wholesale pricing is available for purchases of 10 or more books.

 What others have to say about the Grief Diaries and Mary Lee’s books: